MaelCravero/conf-pattern-matching/slides/04_back_to_cpp.md

 using StmVariant =
   misc::variant<rCjump, rJump, rLabel, rMove, rSeq, rSxp>;
 ```

-\vfill
-\pause
+### Default cases thanks to templates

-Templates can be used for this kind of generation: if we use a **templated
+- Templates can be used for handling many types implicitly
-method** in the visitor, it will **generate code** for every otherwise unmatched
+- if we use a **templated method** in the visitor, it will **generate code** for
-case.
+  every otherwise unmatched case

 \pause
 This is our poor man's wildcard. \pause Sort of.